cfpb/design-manual/identity/illustration.md

 <div class="content-33 content-first">

 Industry illustrations are simple graphics that support a key topic or concept.
-Industry facing illustrations feature flat, front-facing elements and avoid the illusion of depth by excluding drop shadows and highlights.
+Industry facing illustrations feature flat elements and avoid the illusion of depth by excluding drop shadows and highlights.

 The color palette is green and grey, including midtones and tints and a thoughtful use of whitespace.